Zero paid placements. No brand can pay to rank higher on Simscanner.

 Every brand and plan available for Mexico, with data amount, validity, price, connected network, hotspot rule and top-up option.
 Brand plan pricing is rendered in the brand checkout and changes frequently, so we hold this table in a pending state until each row is verified against the brand's own page.
 We do not publish invented prices, data amounts, or validity.

-Why this table is pending.
+How this table is sourced.
 Plan prices, data amounts, and validity periods are sourced from each brand's live checkout.
-We mark them pending rather than guess.
+We mark them not stated rather than guess.
 Once a row is verified against the brand's own page, the price, data and validity replace the placeholder.

 Plans by brand for Mexico including data amount, validity, price, connected network, hotspot rule and top-up.
-All plan values are pending verification against each brand's own page and are intentionally blank.
+All plan values are a modelled estimate against each brand's own page and are intentionally blank.

 Brand Plan Data Validity Price Network Hotspot Top-up Source